ilyakatz/data-migrate/README.md

 Data migrations are stored in db/data.
 They act like schema migrations, except they should be reserved for data migrations.
-For instance, if you realize you need to titleize all yours titles, this is the place to do it.
+For instance, if you realize you need to titleize all your titles, this is the place to do it.

 Why should I use this?